Coeliac disease: Endoscopy

 Most people with coeliac disease have a small intestine that appears to be normal on endoscopy before the biopsies are examined.
 However, five findings have been associated with high specificity for coeliac disease: scalloping of the small bowel folds (pictured), paucity in the folds, a mosaic pattern to the mucosa (described as a "cracked-mud" appearance), prominence of the submucosa blood vessels, and a nodular pattern to the mucosa.

-European guidelines suggest that in children and adolescents with symptoms compatible with coeliac disease, the diagnosis can be made without the need for intestinal biopsy if anti-tTG antibodies titres are very high (10 times the upper limit of normal).

-Until the 1970s, biopsies were obtained using metal capsules attached to a suction device.
-The capsule was swallowed and allowed to pass into the small intestine.
-After x-ray verification of its position, suction was applied to collect part of the intestinal wall inside the capsule.
-Often-utilised capsule systems were the Watson capsule and the Crosby–Kugler capsule.
-This method has now been largely replaced by fibre-optic endoscopy, which carries a higher sensitivity and a lower frequency of errors.

-Capsule endoscopy (CE) allows identification of typical mucosal changes observed in coeliac disease but has a lower sensitivity compared to regular endoscopy and histology.
+Capsule endoscopy (CE) allows identification of typical mucosal changes observed in coeliac disease, but has a lower sensitivity compared to regular endoscopy and histology.
 CE is therefore not the primary diagnostic tool for coeliac disease.
 However, CE can be used for diagnosing T-cell lymphoma, ulcerative jejunoileitis, and adenocarcinoma in refractory or complicated coeliac disease.

 Pathology

-The classic pathology changes of coeliac disease in the small bowel are categorised by the "Marsh classification":